ColleagueRiley/Cocoa-in-Pure-C/README.md

 ## Introduction

-To use Apple's Cocoa API, you must use Objective-C. However, you do not have to write Objective-C code to use Objective-C.
+To use Apple's Cocoa API, you must use Objective-C functional calls.
+However, you do not have to write Objective-C code to use Objective-C.
 Objective C can be accessed via C functions such as  `objc_msgSend`.

-There are two main reasons to want to use the Cocoa API in Pure C rather than using Objective-C.

-1) To flex about your project being Pure C.
-2) to be able to compile your project in Pure C.
+The main reason to use Pure-C over objective C is to be able to compile your project C. This is helpful if you want to create a single-header file that does not require the user to compile using objective-C.

-The second only benefits single-header files, such as RGFW or Silicon.h
+Two examples of this are:

-[Silicon.h](https://github.com/EimaMei/Silicon) is a C-Wrapper for the Cocoa API, it wraps around the Objective-C function calls so you can use the Cocoa API in normal looking C code.
+[Silicon.h](https://github.com/EimaMei/Silicon) is a C-Wrapper for the Cocoa API, it wraps around the Objective-C function calls so you can use the Cocoa API in normal-looking C code.

-[RGFW](https://github.com/ColleagueRiley/RGFW) is a lightweight single-header windowing library designed to be an alternative to GLFW.
+[RGFW](https://github.com/ColleagueRiley/RGFW) is a lightweight single-header windowing library.

+Both projects can be used as a reference for using Cocoa in C.

 ## Overview
 1) The Basics
 2) Defining types
 3) Creating a basic window